odpi/OpenDS4All/NAMING-CONVENTIONS.md

 ## Notes

-* There is an absolute limit of 260 characters on the lenght of a file name
+* There is an absolute limit of 260 characters on the length of a file name